What is an abdominal angiogram?

 Because the procedure involves the blood vessels and blood flow of the abdomen, there

-is a small risk for complications involving the abdomen.
+is a small risk for complications in the abdomen.
 These include:

-- Bleeding because of puncture of a blood vessel
+Bleeding because of cut (puncture) of a blood vessel

-- Area of swelling caused by a buildup of blood
+Area of swelling caused by a buildup of blood (hematoma)

 How do I get ready for an abdominal angiogram?